March 25, 2021 5 min read

 During the past three years, a series of studies have demonstrated the risks to patients and providers of long work hours in health care.
 Compared with nurses working shorter hours, nurses working greater than 12.5–13 consecutive hours report (1): a 1.9- to 3.3-fold increased odds of making an error in patient care; (2) a significantly increased risk of suffering a needlestick injury, exposing them to an increased risk of acquiring hepatitis, HIV, or other bloodborne illnesses; and (3) significant decrease in vigilance on the job.

 The article references 24-hour-plus shifts in vogue for doctors in training in 2008, but in 2015 more than 40 hours per week were considered excessive for nurses, according to another publication, Health Affairs.
-That journal published an article in May 2015 titled The Working Hours Of Hospital Staff Nurses And Patient Safetythat stated:
+That journal published an article titled The Working Hours Of Hospital Staff Nurses And Patient Safetythat stated:

 The use of extended work shifts and overtime has escalated as hospitals cope with a shortage of registered nurses (RNs).
 Little is known, however, about the prevalence of these extended work periods and their effects on patient safety.
 Logbooks completed by 393 hospital staff nurses revealed that participants usually worked longer than scheduled and that approximately 40 percent of the 5,317 work shifts they logged exceeded twelve hours.
 The risks of making an error were significantly increased when work shifts were longer than twelve hours, when nurses worked overtime, or when they worked more than forty hours per week.

 Both errors and near errors are more likely to occur when hospital staff nurses work twelve or more hours at a stretch.